Showing posts with label fort payne. Show all posts

 Steam engine

-We took hwy 117 to Desota Park stopping in Menton.
+We took hwy 117 to Desoto Park, stopping in Menton.
 We stopped at

-Desota Falls, where we walked down the steps that lead to the large boulder near the falls but were very disappointed because the fall was almost dried up.
-Water was falling but not much.
-The damned area was full of people swimming and two men trying to push a log over the dam.
+Desota Falls, where we walked down the steps that led to the large boulder near the falls, but we were very disappointed because the falls were almost dried up.
+Water was falling, but not in significant quantities.
+The damned area was full of people swimming, and two men were trying to push a log over the dam.

 Desota Falls